Sunbird-ALL/all-ll-app/README.md

 Open [http://localhost:3000](http://localhost:3000) to view prototype v1 in your browser.

 Open [http://localhost:3000/proto2/all](http://localhost:3000/proto2/all) to view prototype v2 with authoring tool in your browser.
+**Note: Go to Im Teacher option and then click on Add Sample Content to load already generated JSON file in localstorage**

 ### `npm build`